TolikPylypchuk/SharpHook/README.md

 - Linux distributions supported by .NET are supported by SharpHook.
 Linux on x86 is [not supported](https://github.com/dotnet/runtime/issues/7335) by .NET itself.
-Only X11 is supported – Wayland support [may be coming](https://github.com/kwhat/libuiohook/issues/196), but it's not yet here.
+Only X11 is supported – Wayland support [is coming](https://github.com/TolikPylypchuk/SharpHook/discussions/175), but it's not yet here.

+> [!IMPORTANT]
+> The next major version of SharpHook will most probably require elevated privileges on Linux.
+Read more in the Wayland
+> discussion linked above.

 > [!NOTE]
 > Support for versions of the OSes that are out of official support will be provided on a best-effort basis only and